 # echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php [On RedHat/CentOS/Fedora]

 Note: The default Apache root directory maybe /var/www/ or /var/www/html/, please check the path before moving forward…

 Now we will be uploading the extracted folder

 # cp -R /[location to extracted folder]/mini /var/www/ [On Debian/Ubuntu/Mint]

 # cp -R /[location to extracted folder]/mini /var/www/html [On RedHat/CentOS/Fedora]

-We need to rename a file hence Long list the contents of directory that was uploaded to the Apache directory /var/www/ or /var/www/html.
+We need to rename a file hence Long list the contents of a directory that was uploaded to the Apache directory /var/www/ or /var/www/html.

 # ls -l /var/www/mini OR # ls -l /var/www/html/mini

 # cd /var/www/ OR # cd /var/www/html/ # mv mini/index-php.html mini/index.html